The Superior Parts Cleaning System

 Overall, the Power Wash Process utilized by all StingRay Parts Washers is superior to jet spray washing for faster, more thorough parts cleaning cycles while minimizing cleaning chemical use and waste generation.

-This technology combined with our high-efficiency pumping systems and high-output heating systems allows us to further deliver faster cleaning cycles and more thorough cleaning.
+The Oscillating Solution Delivery System, combined with high efficiency pumping systems and high-output heating systems, delivers faster cleaning cycles and more thorough cleaning.
 Plus, StingRay Parts Washers are environmentally safe with a closed-loop, zero discharge design that meets EPA and OSHA regulations.

 StingRay truly provides the complete solution for your cleaning needs: Parts Washer, Detergent, and Technical Support.